rubendal/SSBU-Calculator/README.md

 * Knockback formula and hitstun scaling should be the same as Smash 4 based on some gameplay research when considering hitboxes using Smash 4 BKB/KBG values
 * Still using Smash 4 character attributes, characters from previous games and echo fighters use attributes from their games or the character they are based of
 * New characters don't have move data unless they are an echo fighter of a Smash 4 character, the calculator will load the data from the character they are based of
-* Characters from SSBU that aren't on Smash 4, new characters are just there on the character select so you can see their icons lol
+* New characters from SSBU that aren't on Smash 4 are just there on the character select so you can see their icons lol
 * Everything not mentioned here still uses Smash 4 data and formulas so expect those to be added when research is done on those or after the game releases

 ### How to use it